AndreLeEEEEE/Auto232/README.md

 subtracted from 1 and multipled by 100% to give the uptime ratio.
 The purpose of this new program is to allow passer-by-er's such as Alex or Michael to see if the line is currently doing well or not.
 For example, an uptime ratio that's below 80% will prompt a "talk".

+Update 7/8/2021: index.html has everything except for file related stuff.
+The page displays the current date and time, running progress bar, halted progress bar, and uptime ratio.
+The statements to update the bars and calculate the ratio are there, but they don't work off of the log file yet.
+I need to find a way to read the Termite log file into Javascript so I can look at the current data.
+Although the progress bars are updated by the minute, I think I'd have to check the log file every few seconds.
+This is because checking every minute means I'd have to account for different cases.
+Within a minute, the belt could be constantly moving, constantly halted, moving at first and then halted, or halted at first and then moving.
+Originally, I thought that if checked every minute, a moving belt would be denoted by at least ten new entries since the last minute.
+However, this could be achieved by movement at a consistent speed or extreme fluctuations of speed.
+An example of the latter plays out as such.
+For the first half of the minute, the belt is moving so fast that at least ten new entries are recorded in the log file.
+During the second half of the minute, the belt stops.
+Since there are new entries, the move bar will be incremented even though the line obviously stopped.
+When the log file is checked every few seconds, the interval for movement is shorter and numerous (i.e. interval of one minute vs 15 intervals of four seconds).
+If the majority of these smaller intervals, 80% or so, registered movement, then the move bar will go up.
+If below 80%, the halt bar goes up.